elysiaisalive/8XWiki/README.md

 Timers are small structs that can be modified with a bunch of different options like randomized tick-rates, set time, callbacks etc.
 Timer controllers can be used to control groups of timers at once.

-## Submarine
-**Prerelease** :hammer:

-This module features;
-- Event Handler
-- Event subscription and publication

-Objects or Structs can be subscribed to an event and when an event is published, a callback ( if defined ) will execute.

 ## Animo
 **Prerelease** :hammer: